Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

 As you can see, with 2^x, we are doubling per value.
 With 3^x, we are tripling.
 And so on.
-This forum of solving things is useful for the growth and expansion of things.
+This forum for solving things is helpful for the growth and expansion of things.
 The expansion and branching of nodes.
 The spread of bacteria or viruses.
 The rate at which a person grows.

 <br /><br />